link to ringley website

 Statistics from the UK EPC Register suggest 364,069 properties require improvements to meet the higher EPC standard.

 The EPC rating reflects a property's energy efficiency and environmental impact.
 Higher-rated properties are more energy-efficient and cost-effective, reducing greenhouse gas emissions.
 The push to raise the minimum EPC requirement is part of broader efforts to tackle climate change, reduce carbon emissions, and improve energy efficiency in the housing sector.
-While the delay in implementing the new regulations may give landlords some breathing room, it also underscores the importance of addressing the energy efficiency of rental properties.
+While the delay in implementing the new regulations may give renting-homes-wales-act-how-will-it-impact-landlords'>landlords some breathing room, it also underscores the importance of addressing the energy efficiency of rental properties.

-As the rental market continues to develop, landlords and tenants should be encouraged to invest in energy-efficient upgrades, leading to more sustainable housing options and potentially lowering long-term operating costs for property owners.
+As the rental market continues to develop, renting-homes-wales-act-how-will-it-impact-landlords'>landlords and tenants should be encouraged to invest in energy-efficient upgrades, leading to more sustainable housing options and potentially lowering long-term operating costs for property owners.
 Government incentives and support programs must also be initiated.
 They could play a vital role in facilitating these necessary improvements and ensuring a greener future for the rental housing sector.

 How does when a property was built impact on EPC energy efficiency improvements required?